open-interop/oop-core-docs/source/includes/_api_schedules.md

 }
 ```

-This command will update the scedule for the supplied fields.
+This command will update the schedule for the supplied fields.

 ### HTTP Request